ankit-rathi/blog_backup/_posts/2020-04-25-AI-Sells-Data-Delivers.md

 Apart from the context of the domain where AI is being applied, there are three main components of AI:
 ![](https://cdn-images-1.medium.com/max/1200/1*nqj3UWtlGvTq8oy2m0c10w.png)

-Three Components of AIThe first one is the AI algorithm itself.
+The first one is the AI algorithm itself.
 Open-source machine learning libraries like Keras, Theano and TensorFlow have shed a lot of the low-level complexity involved in designing and building AI applications.
 These tools are free, well documented and supported by vibrant communities.
 The availability of these tools has made building AI applications far more accessible to developers.

 The second one is computing power, both in the form of raw CPU power and large scale data storage solutions.
 Cloud services like Amazon Web Services, Google Cloud, Microsoft Azure and others make renting servers, virtual machines and big data tools are as simple as pushing a few buttons.